25 Healthy Breakfast Ideas For Gestational Diabetes (You’ll Actually Enjoy!)

 Eggs are an excellent source of protein and other essential nutrients such as choline, vitamin B12, selenium and iodine.

-Try an omelette with mushrooms, spinach, tomatoes and a sprinkle of cheese for flavour.
-Serve with a piece of wholegrain toast for a balanced meal full of protein and fibre.
+Try an omelet with mushrooms, spinach, tomatoes and a sprinkle of cheese for flavor.
+Serve with a piece of whole grain toast for a balanced meal full of protein and fiber.

 Here’s a recipe if you need one!